Brighton in Colour: City Guide to Street Art, Pavilion & Culture

 Brighton in Colour

-If home is where the heart is, then mine has always had one foot firmly planted in Brighton.
-This magnetic city is my happy place and a source of endless inspiration.
-Brighton is somewhere I have worked, spent many days and evenings with friends and family, and have laughed a lot.
+Brighton is somewhere I have worked, spent time with friends and family, and have laughed a lot.
 It’s an area where I’ve put down roots, not deep or tangled, but enough to feel steady when I’m there.
 It’s a place I return to, not because I have to, but because it feels like part of me.
-This post covers what makes Brighton so colourful to me.
+This Brighton city guide covers what makes Brighton so colourful to me.

 Urban art in Brighton